corda/corda/docs/source/serialization-enum-evolution.rst

             A, B, C, D, E
         }

-.. note:: Alternativly, we could have decided both new constants should have been defaulted to the firs
+.. note:: Alternatively, we could have decided both new constants should have been defaulted to the first
     element

     .. sourcecode:: kotlin